-The City Clerk department consists of one full-time staff position and one elected official.
-The City Clerk position is elected, at-large for a four-year term and the Records Manager is a full-time staff position, appointed by the City Manager.
+The City Clerk department consists of one elected official: City Clerk Cynthia Burell, and one full-time staff position: Deputy City Clerk/Records Manager Gail Davis.
+The City Clerk is elected at-large for a four-year term and the Deputy City Clerk/Records Manager is a full-time staff position, appointed by the City Manager.

-The City Clerk/Records Manager is the local official who administers democratic processes such as elections, access to city records, and all legislative actions ensuring transparency to the public.
-The City Clerk/Records Manager acts as a compliance officer for federal, state, and local statutes including the Political Reform Act, the Brown Act, and the Public Records Act.
-The City Clerk/Records Manager also manages public inquiries and relationships and may arrange for ceremonial and official functions.
+The elected City Clerk is the local official who administers democratic processes such as elections, access to City records, and all legislative actions ensuring transparency to the public.
+The elected City Clerk also acts as a compliance officer for federal, state, and local statutes including the Political Reform Act, the Brown Act, and the Public Records Act.
+The City Clerk/Records Manager assists the elected City Clerk in these tasks, manages public inquiries and relationships and may arrange for ceremonial and official functions.

 City Council Resolutions

 Click on the links below to view the Resolution Index logs. click on the highlighted resolution number on the 2013 through 2015 index log to view the resolution.
 The 2012 and earlier resolutions are not available online.
 If you wish to request a copy of a resolution please fill out the Public Records Request Form and return it to the Records Manager, Gail Davis firstname.lastname@example.org.

 This is now a fillable form.
 Please try it!
 Open the form, download it, fill in the spaces, save to your computer, then email to the Records Manager Gail Davis email@example.com.